zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-groups/managing-site-membership-and-permissions-with-user-groups.md

 ## Managing Site Permissions with User Groups

-In the [Creating and Managing User Groups](./creating-and-managing-user-groups.md) article, you learned to assign a Regular Role to a User Group for Users that need to take action across the portal.
+[Creating and Managing User Groups](./creating-and-managing-user-groups.md) describes how to assign a Regular Role to a User Group for Users who must have permissions across the portal.
 User Groups are often created so the group's Users can act only in one Site.
 Just as with Regular Roles, it starts by assigning the needed permissions for that action to a Site Role, and then assigning that Role to the User Group.

 To grant Site scoped permissions to Users in a User Group,

 1. [Create the User Group](./creating-and-managing-user-groups.md#creating-a-user-group).
 1. Assign the User Group to a Site ([see above](#managing-site-membership-with-user-groups)).
-1. Create the Site Role and define its permissions (see the [Help Center article on Roles and Permissions](https://help.liferay.com/hc/en-us/articles/360028819032-Roles-and-Permissions)).
+1. Create the Site Role and define its permissions (see [Roles and Permissions](../roles-and-permissions/roles-and-permissions.md)).
 1. Assign the Role to the User Group.

-The first three steps are covered elsewhere.
 To assign an existing Site Role to an existing User Group that's already a member of the Site,

 1. Open the Menu (![Menu](../../images/icon-menu.png)), select the Site to work in, then open its Site Administration menu.